kanti-lal/devTinder-web/README.md

 - Create a NavBar.jsx separate component file
 - Install react router domain
 - Create BrowserROuter > Routes > Route=/ Body > RouteChildren
+- Create an outlet in your copy component
 - Create a Footer
+- Create login page
+- Install axios
+- CORS - install cors in backend -> add middleware to with configurations: origin, credentials : true
+- Whenever you're making api call pass => { withCredentials : true }
+- install react-redux + @reduxjs/toolkit => - https://redux-toolkit.js.org/tutorials/quick-start
+- ConfigureStore => Provider => createSlice => add reducer to store
+- Add redux devtools in chrome
+- Login and see if your data is coming properly in the store
+- Navbar should update as soon as user logs in
+- Refactor our code to add constants file + create a conponent folder

 Body